-Now located at a new, well-equipped and modern campus in Bukit Timah, the all-through GESS offers students the choice of a German or IB education.
+Located at a well-equipped and modern campus in Bukit Timah, the all-through GESS offers students the choice of a German or IB education.

 GESS has gone through several changes since it was founded in 1971.
-It has branched out from its German curriculum with the addition of an IB English stream in 2005; it changed its name from the German European School Singapore to GESS (a move that marks its move towards a more international education); and it has moved from two separate campuses to one purpose-built site in Bukit Panjang.
+It has branched out from its German curriculum with the addition of an IB English stream in 2005 and it moved from two separate campuses to one purpose-built site in Bukit Panjang.

 Today, GESS is very much a European school, and it is living up to its tagline of ‘European Foundations For Tomorrow's World’.
 There is a 50:50 split between the English and German streams, a student body of more than 65 nationalities, and a wide choice of European language programmes.